Rotterdam school of Management, Erasmus University compact logo

 FAQ

-All proof must be submitted by the 31st of January.
+All required proof must be submitted by the 31st of January.
 No exemptions can be made.

 In order to guarantee the required minimum level of English proficiency, you must be able to show proof of proficiency on at least C1 level (according to the Common European Framework of Reference for Language - CEFR).
-The accepted forms of proof for English proficiency are listed in the general admissions requirements page.
+The accepted forms of proof for English proficiency are listed in this FAQ.
+You can also visit the general admissions requirements page to find out more.

 Submit your application early – this way the RSM admissions office can notify you if any documents are missing or insufficient.
 Applications can be submitted from 1 October onwards.